The Story on Page One: Production

 The Story On Page One is the second and last film directed by playwright Clifford Odets, coming fifteen years after his first one, the 1944 Cary Grant drama, None But the Lonely Heart.

 Film historian Gene Ringgold quotes Odets, at the time of film's opening in 1959: "I started The Story on Page One as an eight-scene play, twelve years ago.
 The title for it was The Murder Story.
 I'd go back to it between other jobs.
 I'd talk about it.
 I told Jerry Wald and Bill Goetz about it.
 Then one night Wald said to me, 'How would you like to write and direct your own Murder Story as a movie?'
 To be able to direct a movie was the fat bait.
-The most interesting and stumulating job in movies is to direct.
+The most interesting and stimulating job in movies is to direct.
 This way the story is not out of my hands."

 The film also marks the first of only three big-screen appearances by the noted acting teacher Sanford Meisner, who plays one of the prosecuting attorneys.